YvanGuidoin/CV-Test-Site/README.md

+# THIS IS A WIP, SOME THINGS MIGHT NOT BE WORKING AS INTENDED, IT'S NORMAL

 # CV Site example

 This is an example site to test Cassandra, with NodeJS and Angular 2 Typescript, styled with Angular 2 Material, all prepared into Docker Compose